Skip to main content

 Java API

-The ColumnsLayout components in webforJ allows developers to create layouts using a flexible and responsive vertical layout, which provides dynamic columns that adjust based on the available width.
+The ColumnsLayout component in webforJ allows developers to create layouts using a flexible and responsive vertical layout.
+This layout provides dynamic columns that adjust based on the available width.
 This component simplifies the creation of multi-column layouts by automatically managing breakpoints and alignments.

 Horizontal Layouts